• Home

 How can I keep my health information private?

 Most of your health information is protected by federal and state laws.
-This type of data is called Protected Health Information.
-However, there is also health information that is not covered by these laws.
-Think about information that is collected through your Fitbit, information about your health that you google online, or that you receive through DNA kits like 23andMe or Ancestry.com.
+This type of data is called Protected Health Information (PHI).
+However, there is also health information that is not covered by these laws — think about information collected through your Fitbit or Apple Watch, health information you search for online, or data from DNA testing kits.

 Some general guidelines:

-• Be mindful of who you provide your health information to.
+• Be mindful of who you provide your health information to — especially health apps, wearables, and DNA testing services, which are not covered by HIPAA

-• You can file a complaint with the Department of Health & Human Services (HHS) if you think your medical information was not used or shared in a legal way.
-To do so, click here.
+• You can file a complaint with the Department of Health & Human Services (HHS) if you think your medical information was not used or shared in a legal way — or file directly via the OCR Complaint Portal

 Use the below security protections when dealing with your medical information:

-3. Limit access to your health data on mobile Apps.
-Click here.
+3. Limit access to your health data on mobile apps

 All Rights Reserved | Privacy Policy